unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ### Calculate Statistics with Analytical Queries

-The operations analysts are not interested in specific orders, instead they need to know the total number and dollar amount of orders received during the last hour.
+The Operations Analysts are not interested in specific orders, but rather the total number and dollar amount of orders received during the last hour.

 ```sql
 SELECT SUM(amount), COUNT(amount)